k3rnL/JoinMeFlutter/README.md

 # Build project

-The project use an continious integration platform called Codemagic.
+The project uses a continuous integration platform called Codemagic.
-The project has 2 different CI :
+The project has 2 differents CI :

 - When in master branch the project will be build in release and debug